rw251/analytics-portal/docs/design.md

 The home page provides the landing page for when users arrive at the dashboard.
 It will contain high level text (to be provided by Mujo) explaining what the dashboard is and how it fits within the project.

 A title bar at the top of the screen provides access to the dashboard - as does a large button in the centre of the screen.
+There are two options in the title bar: Home and Analtics Portal.
+The currently viewed page is underlined.

 A future version may have the ability for users to log in.
 There would then be a drop down menu in the top right showing who is logged in and allowing users to change/delete their profile and log out.
 However this will not be delivered as part of the current project.